What are the major differences between Schedules FC and FC-A?

 - Copies of the tax bills were incomplete; or

 - Copies of the tax bills were illegible.

-We need copies of the actual real estate tax bills because they are the only documents that provide all of the necessary information, such as the year, name, whether there are any unpaid prior year taxes, whether there are any improvements on the parcel, and the assessed values.
+We need copies of the actual real estate tax bills because they are the only documents that provide all of the necessary information, such as the year, name, number of acres, whether there are any unpaid prior year taxes, whether there are any improvements on the parcel, and the assessed values.
 Tax receipts provide some, but not all, of this information.

 Often, the tax bills attached are for the taxes the claimant paid during the claim year, not the taxes levied during the year.
 While a cash-basis claimant may deduct the taxes paid during the year as an expense on federal Schedule E or F, claimants must use the taxes levied during the claim year for farmland preservation credit purposes.